feathersjs/docs/guides/step-by-step/generators/gen-hook.md

 We told the generator to create an `after` hook for the `find` method, and that is when it is being run.

-## Recap
+## What's next?

 The generated code, once again, contains no surprises for us as we have covered it before.

-> **Generators.**
-The Feathers generators are great for roughing out a project, creating something in its approximate, but not finished, form.
+Now we can [run our application](./gen-run.md).

 ### Is anything wrong, unclear, missing?

 [Leave a comment.](https://github.com/feathersjs/feathers-guide/issues/new?title=Comment:Step-Generators-Hook&body=Comment:Step-Generators-Hook)